Petra Martić: 2010: First top-20 victory

 She was forced to retire in her first-round match of the Madrid Open whilst 4–6, 2–1 down.
 Her next tournament was the Warsaw Open where she lost in three sets to Gréta Arn, in the first round.

-Martić was drawn against world No. 5, Elena Dementieva, in the first round of the French Open in which she was beaten 6–1, 6–1.
+Martić was drawn against Elena Dementieva in the first round of the French Open, losing 6–1, 6–1.
 She next participated in the ITF tournament in Marseilles where she reached the quarterfinals, losing to Johanna Larsson in three sets.

-Martić only played one grass tournament in the 2010 season, Wimbledon.
-There, she beat British No. 1, Elena Baltacha in the first round.
-She was due to play against Marion Bartoli in the second round; however, she was forced to retire before the match.
+Martić only played one grass tournament in the 2010 season at Wimbledon.
+There, she beat Elena Baltacha in the first round.
+She was due to play against Marion Bartoli in the second round; but she retired before the match.

 At the hardcourt tournaments, she lost in the first round of Slovenia Open to Katarina Srebotnik and in the first round of İstanbul Cup to Vera Dushevina.

-Martić was drawn against the top seed Caroline Wozniacki in the first edition of the Danish Open where she lost.
+Martić lost to Caroline Wozniacki in the first edition of the Danish Open.

 2011: First top-50 finish

 Martić qualified for the Australian Open, where she lost to Agnieszka Radwańska in the second round.
-Martić also made it to the semifinals of Bogota (lost to Dominguez Lino) and Copenhagen (lost to Hradecká) and beat Vesnina and Vickmayer to reach the third round of Cincinnati.
-She finished the year ranked inside the top 50 (at No. 49) for the first time in her career.
+Martić also made it to the semifinals of Bogotá (lost to Domínguez Lino) and Copenhagen (lost to Hradecká) and beat Vesnina and Vickmayer to reach the third round of Cincinnati.
+She finished the year ranked inside the top 50 (at no. 49) for the first time in her career.